leartgjoni/laravel-react-component/readme.md

 After logging in a message and a list appear.
 Those two divs are React Components (view home.blade.php) <br/>
 React code in resources/assets/js

-# Here is an examples:
+# Here is an example:
 ![alt text](https://raw.githubusercontent.com/leartgjoni/laravel-react-component/master/demo/example.png)

 # How to run the app